CWTSLeiden/cwts_covid/README.md

 ![SQL schema](datasets_input/SQL_database_schema/projectdb_covid_schema.png)

 You can use the [Notebook_1_SQL_database](Notebook_1_SQL_database.ipynb) notebook to populate this database.
 This notebook allows you to insert data into a MySQL instance of your choice, where an empty database is assumed to exist with the above-mentioned schema.
 Alternatively, it allows you to export the relational data to Pandas tables.

+#### An explanation on tables and identifiers

+* The `pub` table contains publications from all data sources.
+If you would like to work with publications coming exclusively from one data source, join it with the `datasource` table via the `pub_datasource` table.
+* The primary keys of all tables (`pub_id`, `covid19_mtadata_id`, `who_metadata_id`, `dimensions_metadata_id`, `datasource_id`) are not stable and are only internally consistent: if you create different versions of the database, they will likely differ.
+* In order to work with Dimensions and Altmetrics data, *publication identifiers* should be used.
+Please give preference to DOIs, then to PMIDs, then to PMCIDs (listed in order of coverage).
+* We removed a few (<1000) publications which had no known identifier among these three options.
+These are usually pre-prints, which are likely to be equipped with an identifier in future releases.
+* The `metadata` tables contain fields which are specific to a datasource, and we considered potentially useful.
+They are only available for publications coming from that datasource.

 ### Query Dimensions and Altmetrics